ADMINISTRATIVE RULE NO: 4010-01 (part A)

 - estimated cost of program, including equipment and staffing needs; and

-Proposals for new programs will be reviewed by the appropriate instructional division staff members, the dean, regional director, or designee, the Director of Curriculum or designee, the VP of Academic Affairs, the faculty review committee, the LBCC Board of Education, the state, and the Northwest Commission on Colleges and Universities (NWCCU), before final approval.
+Proposals for new programs will be reviewed by the appropriate instructional division staff members, the dean, regional director, or designee, the Manager of Class Schedule and Curriculum, or designee, the Dean of Instruction, the Vice President of Academic and Student Affairs, the faculty review committee, the LBCC Board of Education, the state, and the Northwest Commission on Colleges and Universities (NWCCU), before final approval.
 Career/Technical program proposals must also be reviewed by an advisory committee from the career and technical area concerned.
 For Career/Technical programs, LBCC Board of Education and NWCCU approval are required before submitting official notice to the U.S. Department of Education that a new program is under development.
 There are specific state guidelines to be followed and applications to be submitted in order to receive state approval for adding new programs or program options.
-Working with the Director of Curriculum, the respective program/department is responsible for completing the application.
+Working with the Manager of Class Schedule and Curriculum and the Dean of Instruction, the respective program/ department is responsible for completing the application.